 BHEDWAR & BHEDWAR

-Architectural firm with Sohrabji Bhedwar as the name partner.
+Architectural firm with Sohrabji Bhedwar and his brother C. K. Bhedwar as name partners.
 Commissioned to build Queens Court, Green Fields, and Eros Cinema.

 CONTRACTOR & KANGA